 Another way to put it?
 During class time, ask yourself who’s working the hardest.
 If it’s you and not the students, then it might be time to try active learning.

-Though the majority of college and university classes still look much like they did 20 years ago, professors who are changing things up are reporting strong results.
+Though many college and university classes still look much like they did 20 years ago, professors who are changing things up are reporting strong results.
 Here are 9 reasons to give active learning a chance:

 1. Develops collaborative skills